WICG/ab-worker-prototype/EXPLAINER.md

 A `PRE_UA` component is responsible for applying the transformations flagged as `PRE_UA`, i.e., the transforms that make best sense to be applied before User-Agent.
 This could be done at:
 1. the Origin itself, or
-2. an Edge component at the Origin (like a router, web server plugin, or a proxy), or
+2. an Edge component at the Origin (like a web server plugin, or a proxy), or
 3. a CDN compute node that fronts the Origin as a proxy, or
 4. an implementation inside the UA/Browser prior to parsing the document (this has a latency impact).